 National Park Canal Boat Tours Begin Memorial Day Weekend

-Lowell, MA — Canal boat tours on weekends and a river-related event kick off the early summer season between Memorial Day weekend through June 19 at Lowell National Historical Park.
+Lowell, MA — Canal boat tours on weekends and a river-related event kick-off the early summer season between Memorial Day weekend through June 19 at Lowell National Historical Park.
 The Park, one of over 390 units of the National Park Service, preserves and interprets the history of the American Industrial Revolution in Lowell, Massachusetts.
-The park in downtown Lowell, Massachusetts includes historic cotton textile mills, 5.6 miles of power canals, operating gatehouses, and worker housing.
-The Park offerings from Saturday, May 28, 2011 through Friday, June 17, 2011 are adjusted for the season.
-An increased schedule, with canal boat tours offered daily, begins Saturday, June 18.
+The park in downtown Lowell includes historic cotton textile mills, 5.6 miles of power canals, operating gatehouses, and worker housing.
+The Park offerings from May 29, 2010 through June 19, 2010 are adjusted for the season.
+An increased schedule, with canal boat tours offered daily, begins Sunday, June 20.

-In addition to the boat tours and special events, Lowell National Historical Park offers the following opportunities to discover Lowell from May 28 through June 17:
+Additional Visitor Offerings: In addition to the boat tours and special events, Lowell National Historical Park offers the following opportunities to discover Lowell from May 23 through June 19:

 Begin your visit at the Visitor Center in Market Mills, the former Bigelow Carpet Company complex, one of the city’s original textile mills.
 At the Visitor Center, you can plan your exploration of the major park sites and the city’s rich industrial past.
 Here “Lowell: the Industrial Revelation”, an award –winning multimedia presentation, is available introducing visitors to the story of how people, technology, and capital came together to revolutionize textile production—and a way of life—in Lowell and other American cities.
 Make reservations for park tours and other programs; visit the Children’s Corner, sign up for the Junior Ranger Program, and shop in the Museum Store.
 Learn about Lowell’s many cultural institutions and the diverse array of special events that celebrate the city’s rich ethnic heritage.
 Free admission.

-Don't miss the roar of a 1920s weave room with operating power looms!
-The park's primary exhibit includes the weave room and interactive exhibits and video programs about the Industrial Revolution, labor, and the rise, fall, and rebirth of Lowell.
-See insert for seasonal hours.
+Don’t miss the roar of a 1920s weave room with operating power looms!
+The park’s primary exhibit includes the weave room and interactive exhibits and video programs about the Industrial Revolution, labor, and the rise, fall, and rebirth of Lowell.
 Fees: Adults, $6.00; Youths, 6 -16 & Students $3.00; Senior Discount; Children 5 and under, free.
 Call to inquire about special group rates.